NERSC/sc25-dl-tutorial/README.md

 First, let us look at the performance of the training script without optimizations on a single GPU.

-On Perlmutter for the tutorial, we will be submitting jobs to the batch queue.
 To submit this job, use the following command:
 ```
-sbatch -n 1 -t 20 ./submit_pm.sh --config=short
+./submit_dli.sh --config=short
 ```
-`submit_pm.sh` is a batch submission script that defines resources to be requested by SLURM as well as the command to run.
-Note that any arguments for `train.py`, such as the desired config (`--config`), can be added after `submit_pm.sh` when submitting, and they will be passed to `train.py` properly.
+Note that any arguments for `train.py`, such as the desired config (`--config`), can be added after `submit_dli.sh` when submitting, and they will be passed to `train.py` properly.
-When using batch submission, you can see the job output by viewing the file `vit-era5-<jobid>.out` in the submission directory.
-You can find the job id of your job using the command `squeue --me` and looking at the first column of the output.

 This will run 128 training iterations on a single GPU using a default batch size of 16.
 See [`config/ViT.yaml`](config/ViT.yaml) for specific configuration details.